nickserv/stackselect/content.md

 # StackSelect Quizzes

 * Automate asking people for advice about what tech to use
-* Fight the catch 22 problem of picking the wrong technology to learn because you don&#39;t understand its strengths and weaknesses compared to alternatives
+* Fight the catch 22 problem of picking the wrong technology to learn because you don’t understand its strengths and weaknesses compared to alternatives
 * All quizzes result in a free, open source, and well supported technology

 ## JavaScript Frontend Framework